-Louie Escobar never wanted to be anything but a dairy farmer, and despite a tractor accident that left him a quadriplegic, the 78-year-old continues dairying.
+Louie Escobar never wanted to be anything but a dairy farmer, and despite a tractor accident that left him a quadriplegic, he continues dairying.

 Sure, he’s worn out at least one set of tires on his motorized wheelchair, but no matter – he’s a familiar sight in the barn, and has been known to chase down more than a few cows in that chair of his, says his wife, Jane.
 (He laughs off the time he turned over the chair and broke a rib.
 No matter.
 Just part of life on the farm.)